jcoreio/zod-forms/docs/docs/api/useFormValues.md

 An object containing the following properties.
 Causes a rerender when any field value changes.

-- `values` - the parsed field values, or `undefined` if any is invalid
+- `validtedValues` - the parsed field values, or `undefined` if any is invalid
-- `rawValues` - the raw field values
+- `values` - the field values
-- `initialValues` - the initial field values, or `undefined` if uninitialized or any is invalid
+- `initialParsedValues` - the initial parsed field values, or `undefined` if uninitialized or any is invalid
-- `rawInitialValues` - the raw initial field values
+- `initialValues` - the initial field values